 Li-Jun Yang, MD

-Dr. Li-Jun Yang was recruited to the Department of Pathology, Immunology and Laboratory Medicine at the University of Florida as an assistant professor in 2001 and was promoted to associate professor in July 2006.
+Li-Jun Yang, MD, MS, was recruited to the University of Florida Department of Pathology, Immunology and Laboratory Medicine as an assistant professor in 2001 and was promoted to associate professor in July 2006.

 - Lymphocyte development and benign lymphadenopathy;